jvm-bloggers/jvm-bloggers/README.md

 Navigate to [http://localhost:8080/admin](http://localhost:8080/admin) and fill login form with any login and `<SECRET_PASSWORD>` (the password provided in the previous step)

-**NOTE:** Admin UI is based on [http://startbootstrap.com/template-overviews/sb-admin-2/](http://startbootstrap.com/template-overviews/sb-admin-2/).

 #### Step 5:

-To import the project into IDE first execute `./gradlew eclipse` or `./gradlew idea` (depending on your IDE) to generate project files and import them into IDE.

 ## Local development setup: Option B (with Docker and Docker Compose)